uport-project/veramo-website/docs/react_native_tutorials/react_native_1_setup_identifiers.md

 Also, the metro bundler that react-native uses doesn't support the `cjs` file extension until v0.72.0 (see [facebook/metro#535](https://github.com/facebook/metro/issues/535)) which is used by some libraries in the stack, so we have to configure these too.

-> ℹ️ **Note:** In case you run into issues check out the [Troubleshooting](../troubleshooting.md) page for some options.and example open-source React Native apps using veramo.
+> ℹ️ **Note:** In case you run into issues check out the [Troubleshooting](../troubleshooting.md) page for some options and example open-source React Native apps using Veramo.

 #### Support for ESM-only modules